Tuesday, December 30, 2025

 Molnbelupna himlar

-For all the talk of polar-vortex destabilisation, the past weeks have instead brought one Atlantic low-pressure system after another, draping Scandinavia in dense clouds, and keeping temperatures well above the seasonal average.
+For all the talk of polar-vortex destabilization, the past weeks have instead brought one Atlantic low-pressure system after another, draping Scandinavia in dense clouds, and keeping temperatures well above the seasonal average.
 Today, however, the sky finally cleared.
 I woke to a breathtaking morning as I took my Hoka Torrents out for 15k along Kalmarsund before indulging in a sumptuous hotel breakfast at Hotel Witt.
 I would normally, of course, stay with my parents but with my dad down with the flu, I had to get a bit creative.

 Departing Kalmar at 15:10 on SK196 – a route now back from the dead – I have about an hour at Arlanda before my connection north to Kiruna.
 Yesterday, Scandinavian Airlines informed me that I have been upgraded on the second flight of the day, a telling sign that the holiday travel season is in full swing.
 Hopefully, I will be able to pay Pontus a quick visit before I fly off into the polar night.